photon1503/az-native/labs/lab-05/readme.md

     - Test the CQRS pattern
     - Add a `getAllOrdersForCustomer` method with a `customerId` parameter to the `OrdersController` and implement the query side of the CQRS pattern

     >Note: You can copy some of the code but use your own project to set up the solution.
 The goal is to be able to setup CQRS & Event Sourcing on your own.

+## Task: Containerize Apps

+- Containerize the following apps:

+  - Food Shop UI
+  - Orders Service CQRS
+  - Catalog Service

-## Task: Publish the CQRS Orders Service to Azure Container Apps
+## Task: Test the CQRS Orders Service

-- Containerize the `CQRS Orders Service` and publish it to Azure Container Apps.
+- Test the following apps are working together correctly on Azure Container Apps:

+  - Food Shop UI
+  - Orders Service CQRS
+  - Order Events Processor
+  - Catalog Service